 Internally displaced Afghan families walk past their temporary tents in Kabul. © UNICEF/UN0502861/Kohsar/AFP

 Afghanistan is facing three crises at once: escalating violence, the COVID-19 pandemic and the recently declared drought.

-An estimated 3.2 million children under the age of five are expected to suffer from acute malnutrition by the end of the year.
-Hunger is likely to increase in the coming months as wheat and food prices climb daily and the harsh Afghan winter approaches.
+Half of the country's children under the age of five are expected to suffer from acute malnutrition in 2022.
+Hunger is likely to increase in the coming months as wheat and food prices climb daily and the harsh Afghan winter sets in.